crotis/Kittens/README.md

 	Hey guys!
 I've had a great time developing the application I now lovingly call "Kitty-Paste!".
-	There was a slight learning curve at first with React but I've come to really enjoy using the Library so I hope the work so far is to your satisfaction!
+	There was a slight learning curve at first with React but I've come to really enjoy using the Library so I hope that my work is to your satisfaction!